 Considering the novel’s ingenious aspects, expectations were bound to run high.
 However, the question remains: Does the movie stand up to the novel?
 Read the article to find out.

 Cobalt Blue (2022) Review: A Blotch Adaptation Of The Bestseller Novel

 Cobalt Blue (2022) Review: Cast and Story

 The movie Cobalt Blue (2022) starred martial artist cum Bollywood sensation Prateik Babbar as the unnamed tenant, Anjali Sivaraman as Anuja, and Neelay Mehendale as Tanay.
 A couple of the bestseller’s sensual representation and search for sexual intimacy make up for the transition from text to screen.

 It also puts the story of Anuja, the female tomboy who favors hockey over domestic chores.
-The novel presents the story of the guy who unshackles the siblings in completely different manners from the perspective of both the brother and sister.
-In fact, the tenant turns the lives of the siblings upside down.
+The novel presents the story of the guy who unshackles the siblings in completely different manners from the brother and sister’s perspective.
+The tenant turns the lives of the siblings upside down.
 The movie attempts to settle the thin line between fantasy and invigoration but fails most of the time.